seneubert/maven-review/README.md

 # The Maven Review

 Here we propose an updated methodology of a 2-tiered collaborative review process of scientific analyses for large collaborations, such as LHCb.
-The proposal is based on the [http://lhcb.web.cern.ch/lhcb/lhcb_page/collaboration/organization/editorial_board/Publication_Procedure-Sept2011.pdf](current model used by LHCb) and aims at improving in several points.
+The proposal is based on the [current model used by LHCb](http://lhcb.web.cern.ch/lhcb/lhcb_page/collaboration/organization/editorial_board/Publication_Procedure-Sept2011.pdf) and aims at improving in several points.

 ## The aim of the proposal
 We try to adress three issues that are a recuring problem with the current review process: